 Next, we create a measure of competitive social preferences as the number of choices in which a participant chooses to sacrifice social welfare to be ahead the other participant (i.e., choosing B over A in 1-6) or not to be behind the other participant (i.e., choosing A over B in 7-12).
 Using this measure, we find that there is a positive and significant correlation between competitiveness and bidding (Spearman's correlation coefficient is 0.19, p-value < 0.01).
 Similarly, we find a positive and significant correlation between competitiveness and relative overbidding (Spearman's correlation coefficient is 0.17, p-value = 0.02).
-Together, these findings suggest that competitiveness may be driving overbidding in rent-seeking contests, and that overbidding is a competitive phenomenon.
+Together, these findings show that competitiveness is related to overbidding in rent-seeking contests, providing support for Prediction 4 and suggesting that overbidding is a competitive phenomenon.